8 Best Low Light Video Camera under $500: (2023 Guide & Reviews)

 I quickly got to work with my camera, snapping away at all the moments as my friends laughed, smiled, and enjoyed the company and the delicious food.

-To get the best videos, I set my aperture to f/4.5 for a wide depth of field and a great focus on my subjects.
+To get the best videos, I set my aperture to f/4.5 for a wide depth of field and a significant focus on my subjects.

 I also set my shutter speed to 1/50 of a second to capture the action in the shots.